C3n7ral051nt4g3ncy/TraceLabs-Flag-Categories-Guide/README.md

 # The most important tips for newbies
 <img width="233" src="https://github.com/C3n7ral051nt4g3ncy/TraceLabs-Flag-Categories-Guide/assets/104733166/d5b1826a-83a7-4081-82a2-51bcdf33d2a8">

+I've crafted this guide to streamline your participation in Trace Labs CTF events.
+It's designed to help competing teams understand precisely what they should and shouldn't submit, as well as shed light on the overall process. <br>
+By knowing what to submit, teams can work more efficiently, resulting in fewer flag rejections.
+<br>This not only ensures a smoother Trace Labs CTF experience but also lightens the load for the Trace Labs judges and the overall organization."

 I've participated in five Trace Labs events, and I take each event very seriously.
 Among these, my teams achieved **2 silver badges** coming in at 2nd Place, **a gold badge (previously known as a Black Badge) for winning the event**, and a sixth-place finish. <br>

 Unfortunately, the 5th event led to our disqualification due to a rookie teammate unknowingly breaking the rules with a passive recon technique which doesn't alert the target, but still that is **forbidden** in Trace Labs rules.